-- 81. As mentioned, CUHA charges the California Department of Justice with compiling and maintaining a roster of handguns that have been tested and determined not to be unsafe, and therefore, "may be sold in this state."25 - 82.
-The kits sold by Defendants intended to be assembled into handguns and the assembled Polymer80 handguns like the Polymer80 PF940c used to shoot the Plaintiffs are not listed on the Roster of Certified Handguns maintained by the State of California.26 - 83.
-At all relevant times, Defendants knowingly aided and abetted the manufacture of handguns that do not meet the safety requirements of CUHA by marketing, selling, and transferring all of the components, parts, materials, tools and instructional videos needed to build an unsafe handgun in the state. - 84.
+the Plaintiffs - are not listed on the Roster of Certified Handguns maintained by the State of California.25

+- 84. At all relevant times, Defendants knowingly aided and abetted the manufacture of handguns that do not meet the safety requirements of CUHA by marketing, selling, and transferring all of the components, parts, materials, tools, instructions and instructional videos needed to build an unsafe handgun in the state. - 85.
 Defendants' actions in aiding and abetting the manufacture of unsafe handguns in California including, on information and belief, their aiding and abetting the manufacture in California of the Polymer80 PF940c handgun used to shoot Plaintiffs were a proximate cause of the injuries sustained by Plaintiffs during their ambush, as well as of the overall increase in ghost gun-related shootings and firearms-related illegal activity in the Los Angeles area.